contensis/contensis.github.io/docs-src/content-types/field-editors/editor-Image.md

 The caption requirement forces an author to include a caption for each image they have selected in the field editor.

 ### Requires caption error message
-An optional validation message can be entered to inform an author that a caption is required.
+An optional validation message can be entered to remind an author that a caption is required.